Enel Sun Plug&Play: the balcony photovoltaic kit

-System installation is quick and easy.
-To connect it to your electrical network, you just need an electric plug with a dedicated power socket.
+The system installation is simple and quick.
+To connect it to your electrical network, you only need a power plug with a dedicated socket.

 Manage your consumption

-Thanks to the greater efficiency of the systems and the reduction of production costs, you have an excellent solution to reduce energy costs.
+Thanks to the higher efficiency of systems and the reduction of production costs, you have an excellent solution to reduce Energy costs.

-A convenient alternative that allows you to reduce your consumption. focusing on energy sustainability by reducing bill costs.
+A convenient alternative that allows you to reduce your consumption, focusing on Energy sustainability and lowering your bill costs.

 Enel Sun Plug & Play for your apartment

-• support structure supplied by Enel Energia equipped with railing bracket.
+- Support structure supplied by Enel Energia equipped with a railing bracket.

-The thickness of the railing must be between 30 mm and 150 mm.
-If it is higher, it is necessary to request the self-supporting railing kit for installation in total safety.
+The railing thickness must be between 30 mm and 150 mm.
+If it is greater, it is necessary to request the self-supporting railing kit for safe installation.

-Photovoltaics, until a few years ago destined almost exclusively to the roofs of single homes, thanks to the greater efficiency of the systems and the reduction of production costs, is becoming more and more convenient and an excellent solution to reduce the costs of energy of apartments and condominiums.
-It can also be thought of as a solution for second homes where we consume more at specific times of the year, such as holidays or summer.
+Photovoltaic, until a few years ago almost exclusively used on the roofs of single homes, thanks to increased system efficiency and reduced production costs is becoming increasingly convenient and an excellent solution to reduce Energy costs for apartments and condominiums.
+It can also be considered as a solution for second homes where consumption is higher during specific periods of the year, such as holidays or summer.

 What are you waiting for?
-For more information from one of our specialists on the possibility of installing the balcony photovoltaic kit in your apartment request a consultation.
+To get more information from one of our specialists about the possibility of installing a balcony photovoltaic kit in your apartment, request a consultation.

 Frequently Asked Questions